team10nb/PublicFiles/Minutes/19_1203_T_CSLTYMHYN_A.md

 *The whole meeting is expected to take 30 minutes.*

-1. Opening（1m）
+1. Opening（2m）

    Revision of last week

-   ·    Requirements were concluded and waiting for validation
+   - Requirements were concluded and waiting for validation

-   ·    Technical research was done by team members
+   - Technical research was done by team members

-   ·    First draft of Interim Report was finished
+   - First draft of Interim Report was finished

-2. Interim report feedback and discussion
+2. Interim report feedback and discussion (18m)

+   Yuting is the prime editor, she will introduce the structure and describe some of the issues we met.

-   ·    Requirements reference changed
+   - Requirements reference changed

-   ·    High fidelity prototype
+   - High fidelity prototype

-   ·    Referencing website issue
+   - Referencing website issue

-   ·    Words count issue
+   - Words count issue
+   - Indentation issue

-3. Requirement validation
+3. Requirement validation (10m)

-   ·    Requirements document comments
+   - Requirements document comments

-   ·    Use case diagram comments
+   - Use case diagram comments

+4. After meeting

+   - Next week's arrangement
+   - Book a classroom

 <br>